-View personal favorite photographs from my home state of Washington in these two galleries:
+View Tom Dempsey’s favorite photographs from his home state of Washington in two galleries:

 Click “i” to read descriptive Captions.
 Click the dotted square to scroll a set of thumbnail images.
 Add any of the above images to your Cart for purchase using my Portfolio site.

-The following favorite Washington panoramas are stitched from several overlapping images (for wider angle of view and larger prints):
+The following favorite Washington panoramas are stitched from several overlapping images (for wider angle of view and more detail in larger prints):

 Add any of the above images to your Cart for purchase using my Portfolio site.

-Washington boasts a tremendous variety of landscapes, native plants, and wildflowers.
-See the wonders!
+Washington boasts a tremendous variety of landscapes, native plants, and wildflowers, as illustrated in the following articles:

-Search for the latest Seattle and state of Washington travel books on Amazon.com.
+Search for the latest Washington hiking & travel books on Amazon.com.